Where does San Juan’s revenue come from and how is it spent?

 The San Juan Water District receives revenues from several sources, but the largest source is from rate revenues, as illustrated in this pie chart:

-How have San Juan’s Retail Operating Expenses and Revenues changed in recent years and what has it done to control costs?
+How have San Juan’s retail operating revenues and expenses changed in recent years what has the District done to control costs?

-The San Juan Water District understands that everything we do is paid for with your hard earned dollars.
-The District has taken many actions to control operating costs, including:
+The San Juan Water District understands that almost everything it does is paid for with your hard earned dollars and not all financial woes can be solved by raising water rates.
+The District has taken many actions to control costs including:

-- Controlling pension costs by transferring the responsibility to employees to fund 100 percent of the employee’s share of pension costs.
+- Controlling pension costs by transferring the responsibility to employees to fund 100 percent of the employee’s share of pension contributions.

 - Created a second tier of reduced pension benefits.